abusumon/nekotab-app/docs/features/data-entry.rst

 .. image:: images/ballot-entry.png

 Most tab rooms run some sort of check system to ensure data is entered accurately.
-In Tabbycat, this is built into the system, which also helps speed it up.
+In NekoTab, this is built into the system, which also helps speed it up.

-As a general principle, Tabbycat requires all ballots to be looked at by two people.
+As a general principle, NekoTab requires all ballots to be looked at by two people.
 The first person enters the data from the ballot, and the second person checks it.
-The second person isn't allowed to modify the data—they either confirm it or reject it, and if they reject it, then the whole process starts again.
+The second person isn't allowed to modify the dataâ€”they either confirm it or reject it, and if they reject it, then the whole process starts again.
 This is by design: to be confirmed, the *same* data must have been seen by at least two people.

 Debates can be postponed either before or after a ballot is submitted.
 In this state, the ballot is ignored for the purposes of draw generation, so a draw can be created without having confirmed all ballots.
 This can also be useful to mark ballots for further inspection.
 This feature must be enabled in the Data Entry preferences.